Cometonigeria Magazine

 The Igbo People

-Igbo people are industrious, friendly and educated people and they played an important role in Nigeria political development.
+Igbo people are industrious, friendly and educated people and they played an important role in Nigerian political development.

 Igbo people has a dynamic and fascinating cultural heritage that says lots about them, and most of the Igbo people are Christians.
 Their cultures are further divided into many groups, due to dialects and boundaries among the eastern states in particular and a good sample of this is their traditional way of welcoming visitors, which is usually offering kola to guests, even before they made their mission known.